BibleGet-I-O/bibleget-wordpress/readme.txt

 = 3.6 =
 * Complete overhaul of the style settings to use the Wordpress customizer
-* Fix bug that prevented favourite versions option from being used when versions option not used in shorttag
+* Fix bug that prevented the favourite versions option from being used when "versions" option not used in shortcode
 * Change internal function names to be more specific, avoiding any possible conflicts with other plugins
 * Better rendering of spacing in Bible Book names and between verse numbers and verse text
 * Update language files